vahidhedayati/grails-arrested-plugin/README.md

 > grails arrested-url | This change the Url Mappings to configure the http requests

 Cliente side, angularJS configurations

-> arrested-createJS-controller --name=NAME | This command takes a 'name' argument: using 'NAME' as the Domain class, and create a angular controller for the client
+These commands take a 'name' argument: using 'NAME' as the Domain class

+> arrested-createJS-controller --name=NAME | Create a angular controller for the client

-> arrested-create-controller --name=NAME | This command takes a 'name' argument: using 'NAME' as the Domain class, and create REST controller on the server
+> arrested-create-controller --name=NAME | Create REST controller on the server

->
+> arrested-create-view-controller --name=NAME | Create Views (List, edit) with angularJS tags